Code of business conduct for authority members

 It is now common practice for larger employers to introduce a formal Code of Business Conduct that provides guidance to directors in recognising and resolving the ethical and legal issues they encounter in conducting their duties.
 It is also a requirement for all State Bodies, such as Fáilte Ireland, to have such a Code.
 This requirement is embodied in the Code of Practice for the Governance of State Bodies.

-Subject to the provisions of the next paragraph, and recognising that members are appointed by the Minister, Fáilte Ireland aspires to be honest and ethical in all of its operations and dealings, to adhere to the highest accepted standards of corporate governance in all its financial and management practices, and to behave responsibly towards the health, safety and welfare of its employees, towards those with whom it comes into contact, and towards the environment.
+Subject to the provisions of the next paragraph, and recognising that members are appointed by the Minister for Tourism, Culture, Arts, Gaeltacht, Sport and Media, Fáilte Ireland aspires to be honest and ethical in all of its operations and dealings, to adhere to the highest accepted standards of corporate governance in all its financial and management practices, and to behave responsibly towards the health, safety and welfare of its employees, towards those with whom it comes into contact, and towards the environment.

-Each Authority member is responsible for his/her own conduct and, while this Code provides a guideline to the type of business conduct required by the Authority, common sense and good judgement should be applied to all situations.
-All queries regarding business conduct should be direct to the Secretary.
+Each Authority member is responsible for their own conduct and, while this Code provides a guideline to the type of business conduct required by the Authority, common sense and good judgement must be applied to all situations.
+All queries regarding business conduct should be direct to the Secretary to the Authority.

 Certain obligations on members regarding, in particular, the non-disclosure of privileged or confidential information, do not cease when Authority membership has ended.
-It is, moreover, recommended (in the Code of Practice for the Governance of State Bodies) that the acceptance of further employment, where the potential for conflict of interest arises, should be avoided during a reasonable period of time after membership has ended.
+It is, moreover, expected that the acceptance of further employment, where the potential for conflict of interest arises, must be avoided 6 months after membership has ended.

 2. Principles of the Code